skellis46/slipbox/two women dancing.md

 _In which I introduce the central conceit (or assumption) of this article, the structure, and how any discussion of technology is a discussion about economics._

-In this writing I try to make sense of what I saw that day through two opposing perspectives: _dread_ and _awe_.
-I want to recognise and describe the patterns of their trio (two people and a smartphone), and how these patterns might matter to people who make films, and particularly those of us that make films in and around dance and movement.
+part of the awe is the sense of their dancing being _with_ others.
+That they are networked.
+Seeing and being seen.

-However, I only saw what I saw.
-I don't really know why these two people were recording their dancing.
+It seems important to keep in mind that I only saw what I saw.
+I cannot know why these two people were recording their dancing.
 Perhaps what they were doing stopped there?
 Perhaps they had started some game and the smartphone became an innocent part of that game, like a 'What if we did this?' moment?
 Perhaps the smartphone was solely a low-friction way to record the dancing they were doing, or the game they were playing?
 Perhaps.

 I am confident that what I saw that day was not the end of their story; that what they did next was to post the _best version_ of their screendance performances to a social media platform online.
-My feelings of dread and awe are social media platform agnostic, but I will guess that they were using TikTok -- the fastest growing social media platform amongst teenagers in the USA.[^stat] Also, there's a lot of dancing on TikTok.
+I am agnostic towards social media platforms.
+I despise them all equally.
+For the sake of this writing I will guess that they were using TikTok -- the fastest growing social media platform amongst teenagers in the USA.[^stat] Also, there's a lot of dancing on TikTok.

 By making this assumption I have rendered these two young people as representations or proxies; they stand in for all humans recording their dancing and uploading it to social media, not solely teenagers doing the same thing.
-My assumption does not prevent these ideas from having some value to how we might understand social and artistic contexts in screendance.
-After all, people dance, record their dancing, and upload those recordings to social media; and we do all of these things routinely.
+I trust though that my assumption does not prevent these ideas from having some value to how we might understand social and artistic contexts in screendance.
+After all, people dance, record their dancing, and upload those recordings to social media; and we do all of these things routinely. **line here about this is where we dance now.
+That these cultural levers and patterns are part of screendance practices.**

+For most of the time preparing and writing this article, I found it difficult to sublimate my sense of sadness and dread in what I saw that day.
+Such a position is simply too easy to adopt.
+Can we agree that their screendance -- and it is so clearly a dance for screens -- appeared as it did because of the smartphone they were holding, and also the software that will gratefully swallow them and their dance when they are finished.
+Instagram Stories?
+TikTok?

+Let me paint that bleakest of bleak pictures.
+I want to get it out of the way.
+Not dwell on it.
+To acknowledge its presence, and the ease with which it can be painted.
+To give it substance such that we can get to the critical questions of this writing.
+To recognise that the real struggle for screendance practitioners is not between no-tech analogue dancing and the algorithms of social media platforms, but "within the realm of possibilities"[@feenberg-2000-essentialism p.301] opened up by this exchange, this social dance, this elemental friendship I witnessed.

+Radically analogue body.

+Be precise about the technology.
+It's not so much the smartphone, but the software.
+And what is this software an instance of?
+It's not all technology.
+Not all software.

+They were indeed playing, and it likely clear that the technology and particularly the software was also playing them.  infinite game ... but with a brutal and less than benign heartbeat? [[Heidegger's standing reserve]].
+See p.31 of [jacobs-2021-from].
+They become standing reserve for TikTok.
+But I don't want to see it in this way.
+This is the finite game we are all playing as digital technologies predicated on the attention economy play us.

+As social media subjects they are standing reserve; mere commodities for ...
+But as human beings, they are not.[@jacobs-2021-tech p.31]

+Let us agree then that their dance was being shaped algorithmically.
+Then what?
+Where does that leave those of us thinking about the body and movement for screen?
+Does it do anything to us?
+Does it help?
+Get in the way?

+I would like to make sense of what I saw that day.
+In this writing I try to make sense of what I saw that day through two opposing perspectives: _dread_ and _awe_.
+I want to recognise and describe the patterns of their trio (two people and a smartphone), and how these patterns might matter to people who make films, and particularly those of us that make films in and around dance and movement.

 This is all a very roundabout way of saying that this article is about screendance and technology, and in it I discuss what is made possible when we work or play with smartphone hardware and software as we dance, and what is lost or compromised.

+Can I discuss paradox of the situation in terms of device paradigm and focal things?
+But what does this all matter for screendance?
+These are questions of culture: of privacy and freedom.
+We must make visible.
+To unhide.
+To recognise the games that are being played (on us).

+It's much more like an ice-berg.
+That something is being done to these two people beneath the surface of their awareness.
+The screen is above the water -- we can see its beauty, the way it reflects the sun.
+But below the surface, the digital is reaching up and enframing how they move and for how long.

+These are new ways of moving not so much in what the actions are.
+They are familiar movements of the head, I can sense them or remember them in my body.
+But they are instances of something much darker.
+Who is doing the choreography here?
+And for what purposes?
+These are ways of moving shaped by the great unseen of our time.
+This is a machine that doesn't see them, it doesn't need to.
+It is not a machine of the state, a panopticon, but rather a commercial machine. (see Harari and deindividuation of the individual).
+They are being directed by a machine that has no need for eyes.
+But it's not so simple is it?
+These machines were programmed.
+The algorithms -- "an opinion formalized in code"[@oneil-2016-weapons Chapter 3: Arms Race, n.pag] --  were created by _someone_.
+Perhaps more than one person.
+A group of choreographers-as-developers, unseen.
+It's difficult to imagine that those software developers were even aware of how these two women might end up dancing as a consequence of the developers' work in Swift or Objective C.

+If these two people -- or anyone for that matter -- were making an algorithmically inspired Screendance it would likely look like the dancing they were doing, and shot with the camera they were using.
+But the point is that I imagine they did not set out to make such a screendance.
+The screendance was made on them; it was forced upon them, against their will.
+Their freedom to play and make was curtailed.
+They have been coerced under the illusion of freedom and play.
+In the case of Roth, it would be as if the software's role was to capture the slides and touches of the gesture in his work and then upload them to (most likely) massive Amazon Web Services servers.
+This is a very very different thing.
+Much more subtle.
+Much less direct.
+But not at all subtle, and utterly direct.
+Because of course I have no doubt that our screen-based gestures are being uploaded.

+Quest for virality.
+See [[Jacobs - After Technopoly#^cde1fd]] and also [[Blitz - Understanding Heidegger on Technology#^05e7db]]

-To talk about technology in any guise is to talk about economics.
-The social psychologist Shoshana Zuboff wrote in _The Age of Surveillance Capitalism_ (2019) that "technology was, is, and always will be an expression of the economic objectives that direct it into action."[@zuboff-2019-age Chapter 1.V The Puppet Master, Not the Puppet: n.pag.]
-She cites the German sociologist and historian Max Weber who writes:
+Let us also agree that to talk about technology in any guise is to talk about economics.
+The social psychologist Shoshana Zuboff states in _The Age of Surveillance Capitalism_ (2019) that "technology was, is, and always will be an expression of the economic objectives that direct it into action."[@zuboff-2019-age Chapter 1.V The Puppet Master, Not the Puppet: n.pag.]
+She cites the German sociologist and historian Max Weber who wrote:

 > The fact that what is called the technological development of modern times has been so largely oriented economically to profit-making is one of the fundamental facts of the history of technology.[@weber-1978-economy Part 1, p.67]

 When we dance with technologies, we dance with profit-making.
+And perhaps we are only ever dancing with technologies?

 This technological filter I have already (and perhaps unjustly) put on these two young people dancing creates one problem that will help frame what is to follow.
 And that is before even a vague discussion about how technology is and can be defined.

+I am already dancing around Martin Heidegger; it is a soft-shoe shuffle.
+Others have danced with him in this publication ...(essentialist view of tech -- see Feenberg who describes lack of clarity as to whether we are discussing attitude towards technology or the design of technologies)

+- enframing
+- standing reserve

 > And fourth, for Heidegger, technology is not simply the practical application of natural science.
 Instead, modern natural science can understand nature in the characteristically scientific manner only because nature has already, in advance, come to light as a set of calculable, orderable forces – that is to say, technologically.[@blitz-2014-understanding p.71]

 This last idea is very powerful.
 It seems to suggest the technological forces determine how it is that other things are seen (including things that we describe technologically).
 It's a loop.
 Recursion. and that their dancing in that park with that phone is a form of recursion.
 We can only understand this event in this way because it has "come to light" technologically.

 > Take recursion.
 It means, most simply, that you define a thing in terms of itself.
 But again and again, I watched people sit down at a computer, create a program that could go on forever, and quite simply freak out.
 Meeting recursion was like looking at objects of infinite regress, contemplating horizons, trying to find the end of the stars, all of these experiences that frighten and fascinate children—and adults.[@turkle-2021-empathy Chapter 16: Building 20, n.pag.]

-- [ ] deal with economics re technology (cannot not talk about economics and shaping of human behaviour through technology)
-- [ ] need to deal with what technology is at this stage?

 Note here about work this writing draws on.
 Jacobs, Hui.